Have you pooped recently and it looked stringy?

 The truth is that the texture or shape of your poop can say much about your health.
 A stringy poop is usually no cause for alarm, even though it could mean a whole lot of things.

 In this article, will answer your concerns about stringy poop, explaining its possible causes and what to do about it.
-Stringy poop is also commonly referred to as narrow, thin, pencil-thin or ribbon-shaped stool.
+Stringy poop is also commonly referred to as a narrow, thin, pencil-thin or ribbon-shaped stool.

 What is stringy poop?